Modern Architecture in the U.S.

 Alexandria - Learn about The Mystic Order of Veiled Prophets of the Enchanted Realm, the Grand Encampment of Knights Templar, and other such freemason stuff at the George Washington Masonic National Memorial.

-Charlottesville - raised aloft, facing west, it's The University of Virginia, by that contradictory genius, T. Jefferson.
+Charlottesville - raised aloft, facing west, it's The Academical Village of the University of Virginia, by that contradictory genius, T. Jefferson.

 Roanoke - Train pictures??
 No, it's photographs of America by an artistic genius: The O. Winston Link Museum.